 I was cooking dinner that night.
 I had to start braising beef, pork butt, and veal shanks for the tomato sauce… I was making ziti with the meat gravy, and I’m planning to roast the peppers over the flames, and I was gonna put on some string beans with some olive oil and garlic, and I have some beautiful cutlets that were cut just right that I was gonna fry up before dinner just as an appetizer.

-The trick to making a good sauce, and something that anyone with half a brain should know, is to “not let the sauce stick” by continuously stirring it.
-Although the family doesn’t sit down for dinner until almost 11:00 p.m., the meal looks delicious.
-The Hills pair their Sunday dinner with a bottle of Bolla red wine.
+The trick to making a good sauce, as most should know, is to “not let the sauce stick” by continuously stirring it.
+Although the family doesn’t sit down for dinner until almost 11 p.m., the meal looks delicious.
+The Hills pair their Sunday dinner (which should not be served to the dog, from the table, from the plate, on top of it!) with bottles of Bolla red wine.

 - The Rolling Stones – “Memo from Turner” (from Metamorphosis, 1975 but recorded in 1968)

 - The Who – “Magic Bus (Live)” (from Live at Leeds, 1970)

 - The Rolling Stones – “Monkey Man” (from Let It Bleed, 1969)

 - George Harrison – “What Is Life” (from All Things Must Pass, 1970)